 I’ve heard that the vaccine has to be kept at a very cold temperature to work.
 How are you planning to safely transport it to remote communities?

 The Australian Government Department of Health is working with transport companies to ensure the safe delivery of the vaccines as a priority.
 This includes using refrigerated vehicles and specialised equipment to keep the vaccine at the right temperature.

 The Pfizer/BioNTech COVID-19 vaccine will be managed through 30 to 50 key hospitals across urban and rural Australia, because it needs very cold storage.
-The AstraZeneca vaccine only requires the same refrigeration as other vaccines, such as the flu vaccine, making it easier to transport to remote communities.
+We are working on ways to make the Pfizer vaccine accessible via mobile clinics.
+The AstraZeneca vaccine only requires the same refrigeration as other vaccines, such as the flu vaccine, making it easier to transport.

 People tell me different things about the vaccine, I’m not sure what to believe?

 You need to continue COVID Safe behaviours, such as keeping two big steps away from others, good hand hygiene, staying home if unwell and getting tested for COVID-19

 Can I talk to someone for further details about the COVID-19 vaccine?